 2. Reverse Gum Disease with Coconut Oil Pulling

 Oil pulling is simple to do.
 Using about a tablespoon of liquid coconut oil, pull the oil through your teeth and swish it for about 15 minutes, then spit it out into the sink.
 You do not want to swallow the oil when you are finished, as it is now full of all the toxic bacteria and filth that was in your mouth.
-You should use this method at least once per day, and over a very short time, you will notice healthier gums, less bleeding and maybe even reverse receding.
+You should use this method at least once per day, and over a short time, you will notice healthier gums, less bleeding, and maybe even reverse receding.

 3. Foods to Eat and Vitamins to Take

-Whole foods are always better sources of vitamins and nutrients, so think things like cranberries, kiwis, raisins, and even onions as great foods for oral health, while cheese, sesame seeds and celery are all great snacks as well!
+Whole foods are always better sources of vitamins and nutrients, so think things like cranberries, kiwis, raisins, and even onions as high foods for oral health, while cheese, sesame seeds, and celery are all great snacks as well!
 One final piece to the puzzle is to drink plenty of water.
 One of the top ways to fight bacteria in your mouth is to keep it from becoming dry, allowing saliva to do its part in naturally protecting your mouth.
 Occasionally rinsing with water is also beneficial in removing grime and preventing buildup.

-If you suffer from periodontal disease of any kind you should always consult your dentist before engaging in any at home remedies.
-For more information about reversing periodontal disease please contact us.
+If you suffer from periodontal disease of any kind, you should always consult your dentist before engaging in any at-home remedies.
+For more information about reversing periodontal disease, please contact us.